-The Schengen area is made up of 26 European countries that allow free movement between their borders without any form of Schengen area border control or passport checks.
-The Schengen area member states also enable travellers to move freely between them with a single accepted visa.
-Over 400-million citizens benefit from the agreement, and over a billion journeys are made between the Schengen area countries every year.
+The Schengen area is made up of 27 European countries that allow free movement between their borders without any form of Schengen area border control or passport checks.
+The Schengen area member states also enable travelers to move freely between them with a single accepted visa.
+Over 400-million citizens benefit from the agreement, and over a billion journeys are made between the Schengen countries every year.

 The Schengen Area Countries

 Belgium is a small but densely populated country in Western Europe that is known for its picturesque towns, and traditional European castles.

 Read about: How to Apply for a Belgium Schengen Visa?